List of The Law of Ueki characters: Li Ho

 Li Ho refuses to use his power to turn his hair into a telescoping bat, in favor of using his incredible martial arts skills to defeat his enemies.
 Li Ho considers Ueki his rival and wants to become a strong fighter in honor of his father, who fell victim to the plague.
 Originally, he fights Ueki using a move he calls The Count of Monte Cristo (King of the Cave (秘鍵巌窟王, hiken gankutsuou) in the Japanese version) but succumbs to its weakness when Ueki grabs hold of his shoulders.
 He covers this weakness in round four by rotating his arms and shoulders, but his technique fails once again when Hanon grips onto his head to stop his movement.

 During the third round, Li Ho displays a distinct growth in power, utilizing his inner power to perform powerful attacks.
 Channeling his power into his feet, for instance, allows him rapid movement.
-Li Ho has developed a defense called T'ai chi ch'uan which is a circular strike used to repel any attack.
+Li Ho has developed a defense called tai chi which is a circular strike used to repel any attack.
 Ueki battles him before facing Marilyn, and learns new ways to use his powers and skills in battle.